 Many of the Oregon Lavender Destinations have special events on the second weekend of July each year.

-This page provides a full list of all Oregon Lavender Destinations that are participating in the festival tour.
+This page provides a full list of all Oregon Lavender Destinations that are participating in the farm tour.

-If you need planning your Festival weekend, our find-a-festival page will help you choose locations based upon festival offerings.
+If you need planning your weekend, our tour finder page will help you choose locations based upon festive offerings.

 Our maps page gives you directions, lists each destination in Google Maps, and allows you to download this year's brochure.

 Photography ContestCapture the magic of lavender bursting into color in the lavender fields throughout Oregon.
-Winning photographs are displayed at the Festival, featured on our website, and used in our publications which are distributed statewide.
+Winning photographs are displayed at the Farm Tour, featured on our website, and used in our publications which are distributed statewide.

-Paint OutIn weeks prior to the festival, plein air artists will reproduce colorful local lavender fields in paintings and display their art during the Festival at a juried art show at the Yamhill Lavender Festival.
+Paint OutIn weeks prior to the festival, plein air artists will reproduce colorful local lavender fields in paintings and display their art at a juried art show at the Yamhill Lavender Festival.
 To participate in the Paint Out, visit the artists' page.

-To participate in the Festival Tour as a lavender destination, please visit the OLA website.
+To participate in the Farm Tour as a lavender destination, please visit the OLA website.
 To participate as a vendor, visit the vendor's page or contact one of the destinations directly.

 Photo Gallery -- some images from our photo contest.